m-j-andr/PIC-1-Demo/docs/1-File-Management/1-2-folders.md

 **NOTE.** The concepts mentioned in this section are explained further [here](../0-docs.md#conceptdirectory-conceptfolder){:target="_blank"}
-to facilitate you looking them up again whenever you need to in the future.
+to facilitate you looking them up again whenever you need to.

-On most computers, the `Documents` folder is contained in a folder with your name, which is contained in a folder called `Users`, which is contained in a folder above all other folders: the *root directory*.
+On most computers, the `Documents` folder is contained in a folder with your name, which is contained in a folder called `Users`, which is contained in a folder above all other folders: *the root directory*.

 The *path* of a file records the exact location of the file on your computer.
 For example, the path of the original file `demo.html` is